 - a.
-Current suicidal ideation with a plan, but no current intent or a strong reluctance to carry out a plan.
-May have a history of suicide attempts.
-Strong protective factors and a commitment to engage in a safety plan, including the involvement of family, significant others, or services. - b.
+Current suicidal ideation but no current intent and no history of suicide attempts.
+No plan or strong reluctance to carry out the plan.
+Strong protective factors, and a commitment to engage in a safety plan, including involvement of family, significant others, and services. - b.
 Recent suicide attempt (within past 12 months) but no current ideation, intent, or plan. - c.
-Frequent non-suicidal self-injurious acts in the recent past and requiring medical treatment. - d.
+Frequent non-suicidal self-injurious acts in the recent past, one or more of which required medical treatment. - d.
 Recent or current impulsive, dangerous, or risky behaviours that pose a risk of harm to self or others, or that have had or are likely to have a serious negative impact. - e.
-Serious medical risks and/or complications associated with a mental illness. - f.
+Serious medical risks and/or complications associated with a mental illness.

+- f.
 Significant risk of, or recent experience of, abuse, exploitation, or neglect by others. - g.
 Clearly compromised self-care ability that is ongoing to the extent that indirect or unintentional harm to self is likely.